Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Classification of Symmetry Enriched Topological Phases

 We can also see that, for a choice of $\coho{t} \in [\coho{t}]$, the $G$-graded fusion rules of the defects in $\mathcal{C}_{G}^{\times}$ are modified to become

 so that the fusion coefficients of the modified theory $\hat{\mathcal{C}}_{G}^{\times}$ are given by

 It follows from the $2$-cocycle condition on $\coho{t}$ that these modified fusion coefficients automatically provide an associative fusion algebra.
 We note that such a modification may or may not actually give a distinct fusion algebra.
 Clearly, the rest of the basic data of $\mathcal{C}_{G}^{\times}$ will also be modified by $[\coho{t}]$, but we will not go into these details here.
+(The dependence of the basic data of $\mathcal{C}_{G}^{\times}$ on the fractionalization class can be seen very explicitly for the relatively simple class of examples given in Sec.~\ref{sec:no_perm}.)

+Importantly, while there is a different symmetry fractionalization class for each element $[\coho{t}] \in H^2_{[\rho]}(G, \mathcal{A})$, it is not guaranteed that each class can be consistently extended to define a full $G$-crossed defect theory $\hat{\mathcal{C}}_{G}^{\times}$, i.e. that each pair of $\rho$ and $\eta$ acting on $\mathcal{C}_{\bf 0}$ can consistently be incorporated in a $G$-crossed theory.
+In fact, the symmetry fractionalization class defines a new obstruction class $[\mathcal{O}] \in H^4(G, \mathrm{U}(1))$~\cite{ENO2009}, which we refer to as the ``defectification obstruction.''
+Only when this obstruction class is trivial can a $G$-crossed BTC $\hat{\mathcal{C}}_{G}^{\times}$ be constructed, as there would otherwise be no solutions to the $G$-crossed consistency conditions.
+For the case where $\mathcal{C}_{\bf 0}$ is a MTC and the symmetry action does not permute quasiparticle types, we have derived an expression for this obstruction in Eq.~(\ref{eq:obstruction}) by directly solving the $G$-crossed consistency equations.